buildspace/buildspace-projects/NFT_Collection/en/Section_1/Lesson_3_Mint_A_NFT_Locally.md

 pragma solidity ^0.8.0;
 ```

 This is the version of the Solidity compiler we want our contract to use.
-It basically says "when running this, I only want to use a version 0.8.0 or higher, but not higher than 0.9.0.
-Note, be sure your compiler is set to 0.8.0 in `hardhat.config.js`.
+It basically says "when running this, I only want to use a Solidity compiler with its version 0.8.0 or higher, but not higher than 0.9.0.
+Note, be sure your compiler is set accordingly (eg. 0.8.0) in `hardhat.config.js`.

 ```solidity
 import "hardhat/console.sol";